hazemAI/Transgemi/README.md

 -   **`Esc`**: Close the application.

 ## How It Works
 The tool captures the selected screen region, sends it to the Gemini AI for translation, and displays the result in a transparent, always-on-top window.
 It rotates through different Gemini models to manage API rate limits and caches results to improve performance.

+## Inspiration
+This project was inspired by the excellent [Translumo](https://github.com/Danily07/Translumo) project.